shriys3/Detection-Engineering-Lab/README.md

 **What it caught:** A `powershell.exe` process launched with `-e <base64>`, spawned from `cmd.exe`.
 This process pattern of a PowerShell launched by cmd with an encoded command, rather than directly by a user, can be an indicator worth flagging.

+**Detection considerations:** Encoded PowerShell commands aren't inherently malicious and may be used legitimately by administrative scripts.
+However, encoded execution can warrant investigation when combined with suspicious parent processes or other unusual activity.
+A more refined tuning could more comprehensively incorporate parent process, context, and analysis of the decoded command to reduce false positives.

 **Search results:**
 <img width="1726" height="754" alt="Encoded Powershell" src="https://github.com/user-attachments/assets/dcd87e31-8474-46de-b364-ef061d626627" />